Visiting all the UNESCO World Heritage sites in Italy is one of the items on my bucket list.

 #9 Historic Center of Rome, UNESCO World Heritage Site in Lazio

-I’ve visited Rome on two occasions and have fallen in love with this sprawling city.
-There is so much to see!
-Stay for at least five days before taking off to your next destination.
+There is so much to see and do in Rome!
+Stay for a few days before taking off to your next destination.
 The major attractions are the Colosseum and Roman Forum, the Pantheon, and the Spanish Steps.

 Trastevere is a very popular neighborhood for eating out, but if you are traveling on a budget, I would recommend staying in a less touristic area.
 The areas around the Vatican and San Giovanni offer more affordable options.

-The best time to visit Rome is during the low season which is usually from October to April.
-However, I visited last year in October and it was still busy!
+The best time to visit Rome is during the low season, which is usually from October to April.
 To avoid the larger crowds, wait until November at least.

 To arrive, you can fly to one of two international airports, Leonardo da Vinci (Fiumicino) or Ciampino.
 If you are traveling within Italy, the train system is world-class and there are also cheaper bus options.